 In the field of chemicals, there are many directly applicable EL legislation, and based on the information of the Ministry of Social Affairs, many different interest groups (representatives of producers, consumers, etc.) are involved already at the EU level when the legislation is prepared.

-In the response of 2013 OÜ Estonian Environmental Research Centre shared its positive experience of involvement professional organisations and undertakings in preparation of European Union as well as Estonian legislation.
-If a private limited company has been involved in preparation of legislation due to its professional competence, they have organised meetings with undertakings and professional associations, where they have introduced the objectives of the preparatory acts and expected their proposals.
-In the course of such action professional associations have submitted e.g. practical proposals during the preparation of European Union legislation, which have been forwarded to the European Commission and they have been taken into account as well (e.g present amendment of fluorinated greenhouse gases regulation).

 XXVII Website addresses relevant to the implementation of article 8